Institute of Radiation Problems: History

-The Radiation Research Sector of the Academy of Sciences of Azerbaijan (ANAS) has been established by the decision №27 of the State Scientific and Technical Committee under the Council of Ministers of the USSR, dated May 21, 1969 for the purpose of developing scientific and scientific-technical bases of peaceful use of nuclear energy, impact of various ionizing rays on substances, environment, creatures, physical and chemical problems of energy conversion, radioecology and radiation safety in Azerbaijan.
+The Radiation Research Sector of the Academy of Sciences of Azerbaijan (ANAS) was established by decision №27 of the State Scientific and Technical Committee under the Council of Ministers of the USSR, dated May 21, 1969 for the purpose of developing scientific and scientific-technical bases of peaceful use of nuclear energy, impact of various ionizing rays on substances, environment, creatures, physical and chemical problems of energy conversion, radioecology and radiation safety in Azerbaijan.

-After Azerbaijan Republic gained its sovereignty, problems of radiation and nuclear safety, radioecology and peaceful use of nuclear energy have become more actual issue.
+After Azerbaijan Republic gained its sovereignty, problems of radiation and nuclear safety, radioecology, and peaceful use of nuclear energy have become more actual issues.
 Therefore, the Institute of Radiation Problems has been established on the basis of the Radiation Research Sector of ANAS by the decision №27 of the Cabinet of Ministers of the Azerbaijan Republic, dated May 21, 2002.

-Institute of Radiation Problems is the only scientific institution in ANAS system that conducts fundamental scientific and technical researches in the field of peaceful use of nuclear energy, radiation safety, radioecology, physical and technical problems of power engineering, non-conventional energy conversion processes, radiation effects in solids, radiation material sciences and carries out domestic and international information exchange.
+The Institute of Radiation Problems is the only scientific institution in the ANAS system that conducts fundamental scientific and technical research in the field of peaceful use of nuclear energy, radiation safety, radioecology, physical and technical problems of power engineering, non-conventional energy conversion processes, radiation effects in solids, and radiation material sciences and carries out domestic and international information exchange.

+The radiation research journal of the Institute was registered by the Ministry of Justice of the Republic of Azerbaijan on February 14, 2014, under registration number 3858.
+It has been published twice a year by the Institute of Radiation Problems since 2014.

+The journal serves as a platform to publicize the latest scientific achievements in the field of radiation research, both locally and globally.
+Published entirely in English, the journal features cutting-edge advancements and findings from both domestic and international researchers.